7 - Wick choice

 Outdoor seeds

-Outdoor wicks are constructed to absorb gusts of wind as they burn and remain lit.
-They have sufficient capacity to burn large candles properly.
+Outdoor wicks are designed to absorb wind gusts while burning and maintain a burning flame.
+They have sufficient capacity to burn large candles thoroughly.